redkai11/Low-Rank-Adaptation-of-TrOCR/README.md

 # Limitations
 * License plates can vary significantly in format, structure, and character composition across different countries and regions.
 The model's training data primarily consists of North American license plates, and its performance may degrade when faced with license plates from other parts of the world.
 * The model is trained to recognize license plates containing English and numeral characters only.
 It may not perform accurately on license plates with characters from other languages or character sets.
+* TrOCR-BASE model has 334M.
+One should consider using distilled version of TrOCR-BASE model for production.